-In the heart of one of Australia's leading high technology parks, this multifaceted and innovative university offers a broad range of popular and top quality courses in Arts, Economics, Commerce, Science, Technology and Law.
+- Offers a broad range of popular and top quality courses in Arts, Economics, Commerce, Science, Technology and Law

-Macquarie University is quickly evolving into one of Australia's leading research universities, while Sydney has become a world-renowned city in which to live due to its vibrant cosmopolitan culture, a mild temperate climate, and World Heritage listed national parks and pristine beaches.
+- Located in Sydney, a city with vibrant cosmopolitan culture, a mild temperate climate, and World Heritage listed national parks and pristine beaches

 Partner university's areas of study

 - English is the primary language of instruction

 Who can go?

 - Exchange students can take coursework in most areas of study

 - Students must have a minimum 70% cumulative average to apply

 - Semester 2: Mid-July to Late November